Pincer-org/Pincer/docs/interactions.rst

    * - :class:`pincer.objects.Mentionable`
      - Mentionable

 You might want to specify more information for your arguments.
-If you want a description for your command you will have to use the
+If you want a description for your command, you will have to use the
 :class:`~pincer.commands.arg_types.Description` type.
 Modifier types like this need to be inside of the :class:`~pincer.commands.arg_types.CommandArg` type.